POSTED BY December 29, 2018 COMMENTS (18)ON

 What so ever we earn, even then if our income is taxable we don’t want to pay tax on that income.
 We have a soft corner for our income.
 In this way, we tend to avoid paying taxes.
 We must remember that paying taxes on time signifies that you are a good citizen of your country.

-As we all know that Government of India knows that we work so hard to earn this income.
+As we all know the Government of India knows that we work so hard to earn this income.
 So in order to save more money from being taxed, the Income-tax Act 1961 section 80C allows a certain deduction to lower tax liability against taxable income.

 Who all can claim deductions under section 80C?